 Are Your Emails Being Ignored?

-Their emails are ignored, and they do not like it.
-They think it is rude.
+Emails are being ignored, and many are not pleased about it.
+They think it is disrespectful.
 And in some cases, they are right.
+But more often than not, it’s just because people are busy or preoccupied.

-Okay, first, let’s look at the formal definition of “ignore.”
+First, let’s examine the formal definition of “ignore.”

 ig-nore: To refuse to pay attention to; disregard.